Understand the potential drug-drug interaction liabilities of your compound by using our BCRP inhibition (IC50) assay.

 How do I decide if a clinical study is required?

-The FDA Draft Guidance for Industry (In vitro metabolism- and transporter-mediated drug-drug interaction studies, 2017)4 and The European Medicines Agency (EMA) Guideline on the Investigation of Drug Interactions (2012)5 recommend that investigational drugs are evaluated in vitro to determine if they are BCRP substrates or inhibitors.
-For BCRP inhibition, the draft FDA guidance recommends that a clinical drug-drug interactions trial with a BCRP substrate (for example, rosuvastatin) should be performed if [Igut]/IC50 (or Ki) ≥ 10, where [Igut] represents the theoretical intestinal concentration (dose of the inhibitor (in mol)/250mL).
+The FDA Guidance for Industry – In Vitro Drug Interaction Studies - Cytochrome P450 Enzyme- and Transporter-Mediated Drug Interactions (January 2020)4 and The European Medicines Agency (EMA) Guideline on the Investigation of Drug Interactions (2012)5 recommend that investigational drugs are evaluated in vitro to determine if they are BCRP substrates or inhibitors.
+For BCRP inhibition, the FDA guidance recommends that a clinical drug-drug interactions trial with a BCRP substrate (for example, rosuvastatin) should be performed if [Igut]/IC50 (or Ki) ≥ 10, where [Igut] represents the theoretical intestinal concentration (dose of the inhibitor (in mol)/250mL).

 How did you decide on the incubation conditions for BCRP inhibition?